Our Annual General Meeting and Education Event was held on Saturday September 23, 2023 from 9:00 am to 1:00 pm at the Canad Inns Fort Garry.

 Scleroderma Manitoba hosts support groups for scleroderma patients, their families, and their supporters.

-Upcoming meeting dates and details are available here.
+Upcoming meeting dates and details as well as summaries and resources from past meetings are available here.

 Information and applications for Research and Professional Development grants are available here.